Organizational Change Is Inherently Messy

 Since change is so constant, isn’t it surprising that we are not better at it?
 In fact, the record of successful corporate transformations is very poor — less than 33% make it successfully across the finish line.
 And yet change is something that every company needs to learn how to do if they want to stay competitive.
 Companies that hope to remain in the game need to learn how to set up organizational change for success.

 Organizational Change Is an Ongoing Journey

-First, leaders need to accept that organizational change is not “one and done.”
+Based on change management simulation data, we know that leaders first need to accept that organizational change is not “one and done.”
 Rather, change management consulting experts know that change is an ongoing journey.
-Throughout the process of change, leaders need to course correct as lessons are learned and to flex as unexpected obstacles force tweaks in direction.
+Throughout the process of change, leaders need to course correct as lessons are learned and flex as unexpected obstacles force tweaks in direction.

 Organizational Change Requires a Compelling Reason

 Next, change leaders need to make a persuasive business case for change — a case that all employees can understand and support.
-Leaders need to clearly articulate the vision for change and create a collective sense of urgency for change.
+This includes clearly articulating the vision for change and creating a collective sense of urgency for change.
 Your objective is to make it as easy and desirable as possible for employees to change and somewhat uncomfortable for them to stay the same.